-By now it should be obvious that having a second pair of shoes is the key to shoe longevity as well as comfort.
-It allows the midsoles in one pair time to decompress and so provide the most effective cushion.
+By now, it should be obvious that having a second pair of shoes is the key to shoe longevity as well as comfort.
+It allows the midsoles in one pair time to decompress, so they provide the most effective cushion.
 Another consideration is that each shoe has its own areas where it is strongest; you are likely to develop sores and calluses in those areas.
 Switching between shoes allows you a way to deal with those issues before they become a problem and deal you serious injury.

 When It Is Time to Replace Your Trail Running Shoes

 It is usually easy to tell when your shoes are ready to be replaced.
 At the very least, one of the more obvious signs that you need new shoes is when you come in from the trail a little more sore than usual; this means that the shoe is no longer offering the cushioning it once did.
 You should always be inspecting shoes, especially when they hit the 300-mile mark.
 Start with a quick visual inspection: If the treads have been worn down, it is time to buy new shoes.
 Also, twist the shoes; the more it twists, the more likely the shoes are dead.